• Skip to primary navigation

 Indeed, this classic British dish of juicy sausages nestled in Yorkshire pudding makes for a seriously special dinner treat.
 Since today is my youngest son’s sixteenth birthday, it was the perfect occasion for a fun-filled meal.
 I decided to serve up a gluten free version of Toad in the Hole.

-I doubled the recipe and made two pans because there are six of us (one I made in a cake pan).
+As you can see, I doubled the recipe and made two pans because there are six of us (one I made in a cake pan).
 They were both devoured straight away, no leftovers.

 I’m not sure which I loved more: the spicy, savory Toad in the Hole or the creamy homemade onion gravy.
 This birthday dinner was truly out of this world.